 Contents of What Einstein Didn’t Know

-CHAPTER ONE: Around the House
+CHAPTER THREE: Around the House

-Explanations of everyday household mysteries, including
+Explanations of everyday household mysteries, including:

 How does soap know what’s dirt?